Matthias Jammot

 PhD Student at Harvard University

-AI & Robotics for Health
+AI & Robotics for Humans

 Matthias Jammot

-I am a doctoral student at the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) working on AI & Robotics for Health.
+I am a doctoral student at the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) working on AI & Robotics for Humans.
 My areas of interest encompass enhancing human lives through wearable sensors, robotics, and artificial intelligence.

 I am the recipient of the Arthur Sachs Fulbright Scholarship and the Jean Gaillard Memorial Fellowship, which alongside Harvard's funding, support me in my research.